DESIGN THOUGHTS

 On Business Cards

 Business cards are kind of like belly buttons — everybody’s got one.
-But UNLIKE belly buttons, they’re not extraneous or immaterial, and if you don’t have one, you need one!
+But UNLIKE belly buttons, they’re not extraneous or immaterial, and if you don’t have one, you need one in one form or another!

 Trends and Trendiness